ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Zero-Config OpenAPI(Swagger) with Express, TypeScript, and Zod - <a href="https://medium.com/@pvakharia007/zero-config-openapi-swagger-with-express-typescript-and-zod-5e861a7f4f16?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS at Scale Without the “Where Is This Code?”
+Panic - <a href="https://medium.com/@npavfan2facts/nestjs-at-scale-without-the-where-is-this-code-panic-0d353cc7d230?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pvakharia`**
+✍️ **posted by `Quellin`**

-<blockquote>Build a type-safe Express API with automatic OpenAPI using express-ts-zod-openapi
+<blockquote>A practical module structure that keeps boundaries clear, prevents circular dependencies, and makes a growing NestJS codebase feel…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How Big Tech Companies Design Logging for Scalable Node.js Applications - <a href="https://medium.com/@darshit.gajjar1998/how-big-tech-designs-logging-for-scalable-node-js-applications-b095208151d9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The creator of Node.js says the era of writing code is over - <a href="https://jpcaparas.medium.com/the-creator-of-node-js-says-the-era-of-writing-code-is-over-8320c868043b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Darshit Gajjar`**
+✍️ **posted by `JP Caparas`**

-<blockquote>Logs are one of the strongest tools for understanding what your application is doing in production.
-Without a proper logging approach…
+<blockquote>What Ryan Dahl’s declaration means for the rest of us who still type for a living
 Continue reading on Medium »</blockquote>

 <h3>3.
-When Code Isn’t Enough: The Day I Almost Melted a Production Server - <a href="https://medium.com/@nsv.yogesh8/when-code-isnt-enough-the-day-i-almost-melted-a-production-server-0a14a328aaa8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Fighting `node_modules`: A Modern Guide to Managing Monorepos in 2026 - <a href="https://medium.com/@jamesmiller22871/stop-fighting-node-modules-a-modern-guide-to-managing-monorepos-in-2026-16cbc79e190d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yogesh Srinivasan`**
+✍️ **posted by `Jamesmiller`**

-<blockquote>The lag was subtle at first.
-A few milliseconds.
-A slight delay in the API response.
+<blockquote>If you are a full-stack developer in 2026, chances are you are working in a Monorepo.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How Non-Blocking I/O Actually Works in Node.js (Made Easy) - <a href="https://medium.com/@shourovfoisal/how-non-blocking-i-o-actually-works-in-node-js-made-easy-91616590f7ba?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Redesigning Chat Databases: The Case for a Universal AI ORM - <a href="https://medium.com/@eshaiju/stop-redesigning-chat-databases-the-case-for-a-universal-ai-orm-50975cd9c828?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shourov Foisal`**
+✍️ **posted by `Shaiju Edakulangara`**

-<blockquote>A clear, practical explanation of the event loop and async I/O
+<blockquote>Every time I start a new AI project, I find myself performing the same repetitive ritual: designing the same four database tables.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building Decoupled Node.js Services: Redis Queues, Workers, and Docker Compose - <a href="https://medium.com/@shivamagarwalla05/building-decoupled-node-js-services-redis-queues-workers-and-docker-compose-22a7d4e0c598?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Straight-Forward Guide to Set Up Your Express Application in Typescript. - <a href="https://medium.com/@maximilianogbuabor/a-straight-forward-guide-to-set-up-your-express-application-in-typescript-03e03f87f29e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shivamagarwalla`**
+✍️ **posted by `Maxmilian Ogbuabor`**

-<blockquote>A deep dive into building a production-ready, event-driven backend using Node.js,
+<blockquote>Setting up an express application in typescript can be daunting, especially for developers who are just getting started with typescript…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Node.js in 2026: The Modern Stack That Changed Everything - <a href="https://javascript.plainenglish.io/node-js-in-2026-the-modern-stack-that-changed-everything-88dbf620d4a5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS Performance Tuning: The Bottlenecks Nobody Looks At - <a href="https://medium.com/@jickpatel611/nestjs-performance-tuning-the-bottlenecks-nobody-looks-at-b74a06d372c8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aryan Garg`**
+✍️ **posted by `Vectorlane`**

-<blockquote>Native TypeScript Stripping, HTTP/3, AI Integration, and the Built-in Features That Are Redefining Backend Development
+<blockquote>Find the real reasons your p95 explodes — then fix them with a repeatable profiling-first playbook.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-I Stopped Fighting the Browser and Started Building With It - <a href="https://medium.com/@braden.yig/i-stopped-fighting-the-browser-and-started-building-with-it-a58ca58c24d8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 JavaScript Patterns That Make Large Teams Ship Fewer Bugs - <a href="https://medium.com/@bhagyarana80/7-javascript-patterns-that-make-large-teams-ship-fewer-bugs-91049b2da01e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Braden Yig`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>When I started Vibecodr.Space, I had a simple, slightly dangerous idea: a “post” should not be a screenshot of code, it should be the code…
+<blockquote>Practical code patterns that reduce “it works on my machine” failures, tame complexity, and keep fast-moving teams from stepping on each…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Reflection Is an Underrated Engineering Skill (Here’s How I Practice It) - <a href="https://medium.com/@julien.avezou/reflection-is-an-underrated-engineering-skill-heres-how-i-practice-it-431774ccd6b8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I’m an elementary school band teacher turned full-stack developer - <a href="https://medium.com/@marissahuysentruyt/im-an-elementary-school-band-teacher-turned-full-stack-developer-f3a9ddea374b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Julien Avezou`**
+✍️ **posted by `Marissa Huysentruyt`**

-<blockquote>I started tracking how I think — not what I ship — and it changed me as an engineer.
-For the better.
+<blockquote>I had been teaching elementary bands in a lovely school district that adored its music programs.
+Although I taught for seven years, I…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Originally published on my personal blog — check it out for more articles about my journey from… - <a href="https://medium.com/@rasyidialwee_38101/originally-published-on-my-personal-blog-check-it-out-for-more-articles-about-my-journey-from-1636ce983b61?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+VS Code in 2026: How AI Extensions Made Me 10x Faster (And Which Ones Actually Matter) - <a href="https://levelup.gitconnected.com/vs-code-in-2026-how-ai-extensions-made-me-10x-faster-and-which-ones-actually-matter-448895191c86?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rasyidialwee`**
+✍️ **posted by `Sagar Shrestha`**

-<blockquote>*Originally published on my personal blog— check it out for more articles about my journey from developer to Solution Architect.*
+<blockquote>Do you recall a time when writing code required carefully crafting each line, debugging required hours of staring at logs, and…
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>4.
-STON.fi Weekly Round-Up: Where Innovation Meets Community - <a href="https://medium.com/@abdussamadyusuf03/ston-fi-weekly-round-up-where-innovation-meets-community-6edda93c0713?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+SEO Analyzer: A No-Nonsense Way To See How “Search-Ready” Your Website Really Is - <a href="https://medium.com/@lemonwebsolutions/seo-analyzer-a-no-nonsense-way-to-see-how-search-ready-your-website-really-is-d27227cb14e1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdussamad`**
+✍️ **posted by `LemonWebSolutions`**

-<blockquote>A New Digital Home, Built for the Future.
+<blockquote>If you’ve ever stared at your website and wondered, “Is this actually good enough for Google?”, you’re not alone.
+Between titles, meta…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Stop Using Python Like This: Memory, GIL, and the Hidden Cost of Abstraction. - <a href="https://medium.com/top-python-libraries/stop-using-python-like-this-memory-gil-and-the-hidden-cost-of-abstraction-c5660554fbf8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The $300 Website Question (And When It’s Actually Fine) - <a href="https://winstonkoh87.medium.com/the-300-website-question-and-when-its-actually-fine-1ed3053c215a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harsh singh`**
+✍️ **posted by `Winston Koh`**

-<blockquote>A deep dive into Python internals: reference counting, garbage collection, the GIL, and the real cost of abstraction in backend systems
+<blockquote>A honest breakdown of web development pricing — and when to pay more.
-Continue reading on Top Python Libraries »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Helluvacapybara / “Dendirn” / The WoW Bitcoin Miner Story from 2010 - <a href="https://medium.com/@LoreIndex/helluvacapybara-dendirn-the-wow-bitcoin-miner-story-from-2010-0de77a0d54c7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I learned jQuery before JavaScript, and I’d do it again - <a href="https://jpcaparas.medium.com/i-learned-jquery-before-javascript-and-id-do-it-again-eab59d75b5c8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `LoreIndex`**
+✍️ **posted by `JP Caparas`**

-<blockquote>What we know and what we don't know.
+<blockquote>On jQuery’s 20th birthday, a love letter to the library that made web development feel like magic
 Continue reading on Medium »</blockquote>

 <h3>7.
-Stop Laughing at jQuery.
-Version 4.0.0 Just Released and It’s a Big Deal - <a href="https://hengzong.medium.com/stop-laughing-at-jquery-version-4-0-0-just-released-and-its-a-big-deal-ffcefd952d52?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Miglior sito web per spedizioni online: Spediamopacchi.it - <a href="https://medium.com/@zain4659/miglior-sito-web-per-spedizioni-online-spediamopacchi-it-c802d6f9432f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Heng Zong`**
+✍️ **posted by `Zain Ali`**

-<blockquote>It’s 2026.
-We’re all using React/Next.js, Svelte, Angular, or Vue.js.
-So why should you care about a library from 2006?
+<blockquote>Nel mercato delle soluzioni di logistica e trasporto, Spediamopacchi.it si distingue come una piattaforma completa per spedizioni online…
 Continue reading on Medium »</blockquote>

 <br/>